wp-plugins/booking-calendar-contact-form/README.txt

 * Border: Border color.
 * Font: Base font used to render the text.
 Four options already included.

+= Language Support =

+The Booking Calendar Contact Form plugin is compatible with all charsets.
+The troubleshoot area contains options to change the encoding of the plugin database tables if needed.

+Translations are supported through PO/MO files located in the Booking Calendar Contact Form  plugin folder "languages".

+The following translations are already included in the plugin:

+* English
+* Spanish

 == Screenshots ==